horacioxf/horacioxf/Threat Hunting Scenarios/Threat Event (Malicious Firefox Extension).md

 ---

-## Reason for Hunt
-**Cybersecurity News Alert** – A recent report from a reputable threat intelligence feed warned about a malicious Firefox extension masquerading as a productivity tool (“PDF Converter Pro”) being used to exfiltrate clipboard data and browser-stored credentials to attacker-controlled servers.

----

 ## Steps the "Bad Actor" took to Create Logs and IoCs:
 1. Open Firefox and navigate to the malicious add-on download page:
    `https://malicious-addons.example/fakepdfconverter.xpi`